vatsaladagar/draghi-whatever-it-takes-did/README.md

 ## Overview

-This repository contains the replication code and cleaned data for an event study difference-in-differences analysis of Mario Draghi's 'Whatever It Takes' speech (26 July 2012) and its causal effect on sovereign bond spreads across eleven eurozone member states.
+This repository contains the replication code and cleaned data for an event study difference-in-differences analysis of Mario Draghi's 'Whatever It Takes' speech (26 July 2012) and its causal effect on sovereign bond spreads across ten eurozone member states.

 **Research question:** Did Draghi's speech causally compress sovereign spreads, and was the magnitude of compression systematically related to each country's fiscal vulnerability?